BubTec/HeatControl/README.md

 # ![HeatControl Logo](documentation/LOGO.png)

 ## Description
-HeatControl is a dual-zone heating control system based on the Wemos D1 Mini 4.
+HeatControl is a dual-zone heating control system designed for drysuit diving, based on the Wemos D1 Mini 4.
+The system is worn inside the drysuit, eliminating the need for waterproof housing.
 It provides precise temperature control through DS18B20 sensors and MOSFET-driven outputs, with a web-based interface for monitoring and control.
+The sensors are typically placed on the chest and back of the hand when heating both suit and gloves.
+If divers feel cold during the dive despite preset temperatures, they can activate a power boost mode by briefly interrupting and reconnecting the power supply, which enables continuous heating.

 ## Features
 - Dual zone temperature control